ogulyurdakul/ogulyurdakul.github.io/_posts/2022-01-31-attempted-defence.md

   - past work
 ---

 *I wrote this final essay for the PHIL407 Philosophy of Mind I course I took during the Fall 2021 semester.
 I had been waiting patiently for this course to fit in my course schedule so that I could take it, and I did not hesitate one bit from taking it when I noticed that it clashed with none of my courses at the beginning of my course.
-It was one of the best decisions of my undergraduate education (I was still continuing my maths double major, so I was still an undergrad), and I did continue to take the second course PHIL408.*
+It was one of the best decisions of my undergraduate education (I was still continuing my maths double major, so I was still an undergrad), and I did continue to take the second course PHIL408.
+There is also [a short version](/whatnot/2022/cross_wired_brain_attempted_defence/#short) that I wrote as a submission to SCSS2022, but sadly I wasn't accepted.*

 ## 1. Introduction